President, Children’s Wisconsin Foundation

 Senior Vice President, Children’s Wisconsin

-Currently, Meg is leading Brighter Than Ever, the five-year $300M engagement and philanthropy campaign effort for Children’s Wisconsin.
-The campaign is intended to help fuel the Children’s Wisconsin mission, especially the work that commercial insurance and public payers do not fund: research that eradicates or changes the trajectory of diseases so children can lead full lives and return to their families, schools and communities, programs that support the social health of kids, families and communities like camps for sick or injured kids, art and animal therapy, sibling care, and positive parenting programs, and integrated health care that puts mental health on par with physical health.
+Currently, Meg is leading Brighter Than Ever, the six-year $300M engagement and philanthropy campaign effort for Children’s Wisconsin.
+The campaign is intended to help fuel Children’s Wisconsin’s mission, especially the work that commercial insurance and public payers do not fund: research that eradicates or changes the trajectory of diseases so children can lead full lives and return to their families, schools and communities; programs that support the social health of kids, families and communities like camps for sick or injured kids, art and animal therapy, sibling care, and positive parenting programs; and integrated health care that puts mental health on par with physical health.

-Children’s Wisconsin was founded by the community more than125 years ago and is a national, top-ranked pediatric enterprise and the largest social service agency in the state with over two million touch points per year.
-Meg has been in her role at Children’s Wisconsin for over seven years.
-Prior to Children’s Wisconsin, Meg served as Associate Vice President of university advancement for Marquette University where she was part of leading large-scale fundraising efforts, donor cultivation and stewardship activities and, parent, donor and alumni outreach and communication functions.
+Children’s Wisconsin was founded by the community over 130 years ago and is a national, top-ranked pediatric enterprise and the largest social service agency in the state with over two million touch points per year.
+Meg has been in her role at Children’s for over ten years.
+Prior to Children’s Wisconsin, Meg served as associate vice president of university advancement for Marquette University where she was part of leading large-scale fundraising efforts; donor cultivation and stewardship activities; and, parent, donor and alumni outreach and communication functions.